 DCHistoryQuest, is an interactive GIS map that provides historical data on approximately 127,000 extant buildings in Washington, D.C.
 The map offers several operational layers of data for the reader, including historical data on individual buildings, information on properties listed in the D.C.
 Inventory of Historic Sites and the National Register of Historic Places, information on current-day neighborhood boundaries, historic residential subdivisions, the L’Enfant Plan Boundary, Squares, and Wards.

-Users may create an account to save their searches or proceed as a guest.
+Users may create accounts to save their searches or proceed as guests.**Access limited to 5 concurrent users.**

 American University Library's Geospatial Research Lab supports the research and teaching programs of American University faculty, staff, and students through the use of Geographic Information Systems (GIS) technology and resources.
 The lab builds American University Library's Geospatial Research Lab supports the research and teaching programs of American University faculty, staff, and students through the use of Geographic Information Systems (GIS) technology and resources.
 The lab builds and curates American University's spatial data collection and provides support for both research methods and software in the pursuit of robust geospatial research on campus.
 AU scholars working in fields that have not historically used geospatial analysis are encouraged to explore how geographic visualization can assist in examining relationships and causalities, uncovering patterns, and making predictions.
 Read more about the GIS Lab. http://www.american.edu/library/technology/geospatial/index.cfm